 Leopold was the only one of Queen Victoria’s sons to be haemophiliac so he inherited the mutated X chromosome while his brothers didn’t.
 Two of Queen Victoria’s daughters, Alice and Beatrice also inherited the mutated chromosome as they went on to have haemophiliac sons and their daughters passed it on to the royal families of Spain, Germany and Russia.
 Since the daughter of a male haemophiliac will always inherit his mutation, Leopold’s daughter, Alice, was a carrier and she passed it down to her son, Rupert, who died from injuries sustained in a car crash.
 Leopold’s son, Charles Edward, inheriting his X chromosome from his mother, was unaffected.

-Queen Victoria was disgusted by her son’s perpetual illnesses but at the same time, she was fiercely overprotective of him and wanted to control every aspect of his life.
+Queen Victoria was disgusted by her son’s perpetual illnesses but at the same time, she was fiercely overprotective and wanted to control every aspect of his life.
 However, Leopold longed for a normal life like his older brothers and was determined to escape his mother’s clutches by marrying.
 Leopold struggled to find a bride who would overlook his condition until his mother suggested he meet Helen of Waldeck and Pyrmont.
 Helen was an intelligent woman who loved solving mathematical problems and reading philosophy, and her father had had made her superintendent of the infant schools in his principality where she devised the curriculum.
-However. more importantly, Helena was a genuinely kind person who had a great deal of interest in people’s welfare.
+However. more importantly, Helen was a genuinely kind person who had a great deal of interest in people’s welfare.

-After a few meetings, the young couple found they had a lot in common and when Leopold finally proposed, Helena accepted much to his relief.
+After a few meetings, the young couple found they had a lot in common and when Leopold finally proposed, Helen accepted much to his relief.
 Leopold and Helen were married on 27 April 1882 at St. George’s Chapel at Windsor Castle, and they settled into their new home at Claremont, Surrey.
 The marriage was a happy one and it wasn’t long before their first child, Alice, was born on 25 February 1883.